-- You will need a personal identification number (PIN).
+- Apply for a personal identification number (PIN) at www.pin.ed.gov.

-- If you or your parent does not have a PIN, log on to www.pin.ed.gov then click on Pin Request and Information.
-When you obtain your PIN, keep a record of it for use on future FAFSAs and loan applications.
+- When you and your parent obtain your PIN, keep a record of it for use on future FAFSAs and loan applications.
 (A parent's PIN may be used on other children's FAFSAs as well).

 - If you have problems when applying for a PIN, you may print off the signature page, sign it, and send it to our office for online entry.

 - Other necessary information to complete the FAFSA:

 - Social Security number. (yours and your parents')